Moira Pottery

 Moira pottery works, founded in 1922, was known for its utilitarian stoneware crocks for marmalade and inexpensive pitchers and other kitchen wares, sometimes applied with transfer-printed advertising reproducing quaint turn-of-the-century woodcuts.

+Products

 The company's "Hillstonia" ware was intended for forcing bulbs and containing plants.
 Moira pottery was often marked with an oval stamp on the unglazed undersides of its production.
+The company produced a diverse range including garden ornaments and Vitryware oven-to-table casseroles.

+History

 The pottery works was situated approximately 5 mi (8 km) from Burton-on-Trent, Staffordshire, although the village of Moira is just over the border in Leicestershire.

-The plant was closed by the National Coal Board and its buildings razed in 1972 under compulsory purchase, because the land it stood on was over a coal reserve.
-After the open-pit coal seam was exhausted the land was reclaimed and is planted as part of the National Forest.
+The works closed in December 1991.
+The land was reclaimed and is planted as part of the National Forest.